thalescomp/Project-Descriptions-for-Review/DevOps/P1/P1_Project_Description.md

 * For the analytical portion, you will examine a scenario where certain services are to be migrated to the cloud, and make a recommendation about which cloud provider to use.
 * For the technical portion, you will write a Packer config file to create a virtual machine image for a server.
 We will provide the server specifications.

+Both parts of the project need to be successfully completed for the project to be considered complete.

 ## Analytical Section Description

 Our fictional companies are evaluating their cloud computing strategies.
 Each company is facing a different situation.
 Your goal in the analytical portion of the project is to analyze the situation in one of those companies, and make a recommendation about the cloud provider and platform to adopt.